kvmet/kvmet/docs/vector-match/determining-similarity.md

 # Searching for Similar Vectors

 Index and sort vectors by similarity to "Landmark" vectors?
+(What I was looking for is Random Projection.
+More notes will follow.)